Mustang Line Locks ExplainedLast Updated November 20, 2023 | Bill Tumas

 Line Locks Are Awesome

 Let’s be real… burnouts are indeed awesome.
-The sound of a screaming V8 engine and tire smoke everywhere, it’s definitely a unique sight to be held.
+The sound of a screaming V8 engine and tire smoke everywhere, it’s definitely a unique sight to behold.
 Now that you know how to properly achieve the perfect burnout, get out there and try it for yourself!
 Whether you have a 2015+ Mustang GT with the option standard or an aftermarket unit installed on your older Mustang, the concept is the same.
-Just remember, be safe and don’t forget that CJ Pony Parts is your #1 source for everything Mustang!
+Just remember, be safe and don’t forget that CJ Pony Parts is your #1 source for line locks and everything Mustang!